fboender/ansible-cmdb/README.md

   used in playbooks.
 They are scanned by ansible-cmdb and get added to a hosts discovered facts under the 'hostvars' section.

+Reading the hosts inventory file is done using the `-i` switch to ansible-cmdb.
+It takes a single parameter: your hosts file.
+For example:

+    $ ansible-cmdb -i ./hosts out/ > cmdb.html

 The ''html_fancy'' template uses four extra fields:

 - `groups`: A list of Ansible groups the host belongs too